 The show at the LA Podcast Festival was essentially live performances of two older episodes with redone ad bumps, as read by James Urbaniak (as two Redshirt interns).
 They're promotions for Hulu (which he reads out in an ominous, drawn-out voice: "Huuuuuuluuuuuuu.") and a web hosting service (who break out into tears at the sight of your website, as it's already perfect).

 For those of you who don't recognize the name, imagine Rusty Venture.
 You're welcome.

 Cecil being menaced by a vacuum cleaner in episode 34.

 Episode 35 has time slowing down all over the world, causing life to end and Cecil is glad that he got to see the end to Breaking Bad.

 In episode 24, THE BROWNSTONE SPIRE makes an appearance, where Cecil has an ominous voice and reverb whenever he mentions the former.
-It then begins to look like he's just messing around with sound filters.
+After a while it sounds like he's just messing around with filters.